henols02-sr/local-llms-rag-cosmosdb/CONFLUENCE_README.md

 The downloader implements rate limiting to be respectful of the Confluence API:

-- Default delay of 0.5 seconds between requests
+- Default delay of 0 seconds between requests (no delay)
-- Configurable via the `REQUEST_DELAY` setting
+- Configurable via the `REQUEST_DELAY` environment variable (integer seconds)
+- Set `REQUEST_DELAY=1` to add 1 second delay, or any other integer value
 - Monitors API response headers for rate limit information

 ## Troubleshooting